RobertoRoos/sawIntuitiveResearchKitWiki/QLA-Heat-Sink.md

 # Introduction

 The dVRK controllers use a JHU designed Quad Linear Amps board ([acronyms defined in FAQ](/jhu-dvrk/sawIntuitiveResearchKit/wiki/FAQ)).
-The linear amplifiers are all mounted against a large heat sink (square aluminum barre).
+The linear amplifiers are all mounted against a large heat sink (square aluminum bar).
 This solution provides enough heat dissipation for both the MTMs and PSMs since these arms tend to require very little power (for most tasks, less than 0.5 A per board).
 For the ECM and the SUJs, passive cooling is not sufficient.
 The ECM arm is not as light as the PSMs and require a fair bit more power.
 The second joint itself can draw close to 0.5 A continuously.

 The QLA boards have multiple 2 pins 12 V connectors that are powered when the motor power is turned on.
 We can use these to power a fan for active cooling.